Nana Kwame Adjei-Brenyah

-Nana Kwame Adjei-Brenyah is an American speculative fiction author who wrote the short-story collection Friday Black (2018) and his debut novel Chain-Gang All-Stars (2023).
-He was named one of "5 under 35 Authors" by the National Book Foundation in 2018 and won the PEN/Jean Stein Book Award in 2019.
-Chain-Gang All-Stars was shortlisted for the 2023 National Book Award for Fiction and The New York Times named it one of the ten best books of 2023.
-In 2025, he was announced as a Guggenheim Fellow.
+Nana Kwame Adjei-Brenyah is an American speculative fiction author who wrote the short-story collection Friday Black (2018) and the novel Chain-Gang All-Stars (2023).
+He was named a "5 under 35 Honoree" by the National Book Foundation in 2018 and won the PEN/Jean Stein Book Award in 2019.
+Chain-Gang All-Stars was shortlisted for the 2023 National Book Award for Fiction and named one of the "10 Best Books of 2023" by The New York Times.
+In 2025, he received a Guggenheim Fellowship.

 Early life and education

 Adjei-Brenyah was born in Queens, New York City, but grew up in Spring Valley, New York.
 Both of his parents are from Ghana.
 His father was a defense attorney and his mother was a kindergarten teacher.
 Adjei-Brenyah started writing from a young age and wrote for his high school's literature magazine.

 Adjei-Brenyah went to the University at Albany, SUNY, for his undergraduate degree, where he learned from Lynne Tillman.
 He attended the graduate writing program at Syracuse University with the goal to study with George Saunders in the creative writing program.
 Saunders later became his thesis adviser and mentor.
 Adjei-Brenyah went on to teach in the same program.

 After college, Adjei-Brenyah became interested in prison abolition and worked at the Rockland Coalition to End the New Jim Crow.